h0mbre/h0mbre.github.io/_posts/2019-11-02-Creating_Win32_ROP_Chains.md

 Ordinarily, since they persist across the most versions of Windows, I'd like to either use `VirtualProtect` or `VirtualAlloc`.
 It looks like we only have pointers for `VirtualProtect` available to us, so that will be our weapon of choice.
 I used the pointer at `0x1060e25c`.

 Now that we have our function picked out, let's look at the values we need to call it and what it actually does.
-Consulting the [MSDN documentation](https://docs.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualprotect?redirectedfrom=MSDN) and FuzzySec's blogpost we see the functiond definition and required paramters as follows:
+Consulting the [MSDN documentation](https://docs.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualprotect?redirectedfrom=MSDN) and FuzzySec's blogpost we see the function definition and required paramters as follows:
 ```cpp
 Structure:                                 Parameters: